croaky/blog/articles/git/monorepo.md

 ## Formatting

-Our Go code is already formatted with [gofmt] but we could be more consistent in our TypeScript and Ruby code.
+Our Go code is already formatted with [gofmt] but we could be more consistent in our JavaScript and Ruby code.
 We add config files for [Prettier] and [Rubocop] at the top of the file hierarchy: